Health And Safety

 - Hose Assemblies shall be examined / inspected at least three times a year by a suitably qualified person and records shall be kept in line with PUWER Regulations.

-- Hose Assemblies shall be pressure tested to a minimum 1.25 times the maximum working pressure by a suitably qualified person every 12 months and records shall be kept.
+- Hose Assemblies up to 350 bar shall be pressure tested to: 1.5 times the maximum working pressure and any hose over 350 bar shall be pressure tested to: 1.2 times the working pressure by a suitably qualified person every 12 months and records shall be kept.

 - Hose Assemblies shall be fitted with suitable restraining devices.